mrtymcln/FilmNotes/README.md

 > The NavigationBarTitle shows ghosting from the previous NavigationBarTitle.
 Fixed by using the In-line style rather than Large style.

 > When reordering rows, the first Roll or Exposure in the list becomes Order 0.

-> The WhatsNewView is shown every time the application is launced from disk, this does not occur when launching from memory.

 > When in the Search tab, there is no way to dismiss the keyboard other than quitting the application.